vinnymac/vinnymac.github.io/content/posts/2020-12-19---Hardware-Transcoding.md

 description: "Plex Transcoding with Nvidia GPUs"
 ---

 This holiday season I had some down time.
 My wife and I were watching a home video on Plex when I noticed some artifacting on our Samsung TV.
 While this can be easily solved by transcoding all of my media to the lowest common denominator client device, it would require a lot of processing power and time to go through the entire content library.
-Additionally, without knowing which devices my family all use, I would have no way of creating a reliable experience for them.
-For my own needs, changing to a client device that supports the media I was playing is definitely the most straightforward route.
+Additionally, without knowing which devices my family members all use, I would have no way of creating a reliable experience for them.
+For my own needs, changing to a client device that supports the media I was playing is the most straightforward solution.
 For those who are sharing their Plex with family and friends, you will want to look closer at your hardware.

 ### Research

 I began researching why this was happening to my headless Ubuntu server.
-Starting with the hardware, I knew that out of the box Plex will use your integrated graphics chip on the processor to handle any decoding or encoding, and will only fallback to the CPU if it has to.
-The server is currently running on fairly old hardware, the CPU is actually an **i7-4790k**.
+Starting with the hardware, I knew that out of the box, Plex will use your integrated graphics chip on the processor to handle any decoding or encoding, and will ultimately fallback to the CPU.
+The server in my basement today is currently running on fairly old hardware, the CPU is actually an **i7-4790k**.
 A quick search reveals an Intel specification [here](https://ark.intel.com/content/www/us/en/ark/products/80807/intel-core-i7-4790k-processor-8m-cache-up-to-4-40-ghz.html).
 This page explains that the CPU has the following Processor Graphics.

 ```
 Processor Graphics ‡ Intel® HD Graphics 4600